geekboyuk/flock-test-backend/README.md

    Although the original API included versioning, I've removed it for simplicity.
 In the future the header ```accept-version``` should be used.
 I've created the end-point structure to make this obvious.

    I added Dredd as a dependency, to make sure that the API documentation and calls were kept in sync.
 It would be best to mock the host API and use this into a git pre-commit hook.
 For now it is up to the developer to run it manually.
 Simply ran out of time.

+   Ideally I'd have added more tests for the code I've written.
+I've made sure I've added tests for the cache as it was custom written.

 4. How do we run your code?